 It freezes well, and can be put in tubs and frozen.

-DAVID HANKEY has been practicing Chi Kung and Aikido for more than 30 years.
-He has been practicing Tai Chi for more than 25 years.
-He has been teaching for more than 20 years.
-He has taught in Ireland as well as China.
+DAVID HANKEY has been practicing Qi Gong, Aikido and Zen meditation for more than 30 years.
+He has been practicing Tai Chi for more than 25 years and has been teaching for more than 25 years.
+David has taught in Ireland as well as China.
 He also received private instruction in Qi Gong from his teacher Prof. Wu Tian Cheng.
-David is a student of Taoist Master Tian Liyang from Wudang Shan in China.
-In addition to studying Tai Chi, David is a practitioner of Acupuncture, Shiatsu/massage, Aikido, Yoga and Zen meditation for over 30 years.
+David is a student of Wudang Europa with Taoist Master Tian Liyang.
+In addition, David is a practitioner of Acupuncture, Chinese Herbal Medicine, Shiatsu and Tuina

 Tel : 087 2744 735 for details of classes